Bathrooms / By Robyn Roberts / August 18, 2016

 Claudia first readied herself with a straightforward list of tasks she wanted to accomplish.
 Sure, the place hadn’t been updated anywhere in three decades, so finishes throughout were more than dated.
 But she also craved more space, and after seeing neighboring units without the built-ins and boxy windows that had been added in a mid-80s renovation, she realized she might be able to reclaim some hidden square footage (and long-missing electrical outlets) in her own unit.
 The kitchen and bathroom needed a complete treatment, and the living room and bedroom required diametrically opposed designs: out with chunky built-ins on multiple walls in the living room, and in with a thoughtful and multi-functional built-in for the windowed bedroom wall.

-Wishlist near complete, Claudia decided to post her project on Sweeten and we matched her with Sweeten Expert Frederick, who specializes in creating architecture and interior design solutions.
+Wishlist near complete, Claudia decided to post her project on Sweeten and was matched with a Sweeten contractor, who specializes in creating architecture and interior design solutions.

 Upon meeting with Frederick and his team, Claudia made an overarching goal clear: She wasn’t interested in solely installing modern finishes over the old.
 The original bones were just as important as the final coat of paint.
 That pristine 1929 appeal needed to show through and reveal itself via new design details.
 With extensive renovations planned in every room, Claudia moved out of the apartment temporarily to allow for Frederick and his crew to get started.

 Claudia believed that original parquet floors were hiding underneath all the carpeting, and she was right.
 Frederick had the wood floors sanded and refinished, bringing them back to life without introducing any new materials.
 With extra sheetrock walls encroaching in multiple directions, the team chipped away at the wall of boxed windows, disposing of an 18 inch layer of brick and wood.